weilewei/dist_object/README.md

 `dist_object` implementation using HPX component

 # Distributed Objects
 Distributed object in HPX: a single logical object partitioned over a set of localities/nodes/machines, where every locality shares the same global name for the distributed object (i.e. a universal name), but owns its local value.
-In other words, local data of the distributed object can be different but share the same globally.
+In other words, local data of the distributed object can be different, but they share access to one another's data globally.
 ```cpp
 dist_object<double> dist_double("a_unique_string", 42.0);
 ```
-Each locality in a given collection of the localities must call a constructor collectively for `dist_object<T>`, with a unique user-provided string name and a value of type T representing the locality’s instance value for the distributed object.
-The string name is required for the purpose of enabling HPX globally registers and retrives the distributed object.
+Each locality in a given collection of the localities must call a constructor for `dist_object<T>`, with a unique user-provided name (as a std::string) and a value of type T representing the locality’s local value for the distributed object.
+The name is required in order to enable HPX to globally registers and retrieve the distributed object.

 The `run_accumulation_reduce_to_locality0_parallel` code below demonstrates a simple accumulation computation using the distributed object in HPX.

-In this example, the distributed object is an integer over all localities, the value of the object in each locality is set to the index value of the locality, such that (`dist_int` in locality 0 is 0, `dist_int` in locality 1 is 1, etc.) Although the constructor for a distributed object is called collectively, it is not cleaer that when the constructor on each given locality will complete its own construction.
-If we make a fetch call to the distributed object in a remote locality, which has not been constructed or ready, it will cause hazards.
-Thus, it is necessary to insert a barrier to ensure that the object is being constructed on all localities and they are on the same page.
-A barrier is used to guarantee rank 0 will not access any remote instance of the distributed object until all the ranks have provided their construction.
-To notice,  the `fetch` is done through an asychronously fashion, and returns a future of a copy of the instance of this distributed object associated with the given locality.
-The test of accumulation is set and varified on locality 0.
+In this example, the distributed object is an integer over all localities, the value of the object in each locality is set to the index value of the locality, such that (`dist_int` in locality 0 is 0, `dist_int` in locality 1 is 1, etc.) Although the constructor for a distributed object is called collectively, it is not clear when the constructor on each given locality will complete its own construction.
+If we make a fetch call to a distributed object in a remote locality which has not been constructed or made ready it may cause errors.
+Thus, it is necessary to insert a barrier to ensure that the object has been constructed on all localities.
+A barrier is used to guarantee rank 0 will not access any remote instance of the distributed object until all the ranks have guaranteed their construction.
+Importantly,  the `fetch` is done asychronously, and returns a future representing a copy of the data which the given locality's distributed object owns.
+The verification portion of the code only runs on locality 0.

 ```cpp
 // generate boilerplate code required for HPX to function properly on the given type for dist_object<T>